Relational Long Short-Term Memory for Video Action Recognition: Experiments

 \textbf{The number of input video segments}: The most important parameter influencing our model performance is the number of input video segments.
 We mutate our architecture with a different number of input video segments from $T=6$ to $T=12$.
 The results are shown in Table \ref{table:diff-segments}.
 From the table, we see that there is a large increase ($1.5\%$) in the spatial stream from $T=6$ to $T=8$, which implies that more segments in a video can provide richer information serving as a better video representation.
 However, on continuing to increase the number of segments, the performance takes a hit.
 This could partly owe to the na\"ive temporal pooling operation in the local branch causing a damping of the correct action signal.
 Therefore, we set $T=8$ for the rest of our experiments.

-\textbf{Effect of introducing non-local branch}: Since there are two branches in our architecture, we were compelled to quantify the benefit of introducing the non-local branch into our architecture.
-In this experiment, we compare the performance of including vs. excluding non-local branch in our architecture.
+\textbf{Effect of introducing non-local branch}: Since there are two branches in our architecture, we were compelled to quantify the benefit of introducing each branch into our architecture.
+In this experiment, we compare the performance of excluding non-local branch vs. excluding local branch vs. including both branches in our architecture.
 The results are shown in Table \ref{table:local-two}, and we find that there are improvements in each of the individual streams as well as overall.
 These small improvements on a large-scale dataset such as UCF-101 indicate that the contributions of the non-local branch in our architecture are significant and crucial.